justinkelly/Alma-title-match/README.md

 Once you have edited the import file to add int he MySQL connection details run the import script over the MARCXML files to convert MARCXML to MySQL

-In the difrectory where you have the import script and MARCXML files to import the phyiscal records run
+In the directory where you have the import script and MARCXML files to import the phyiscal records run

 Note: the first argument 'physical' records into the Database the type of iles the second argument 'print' define the directory that stores the MARCXML files for the physical/print records.